Sponka/CHEXANET/CHEXANET Evaluation/readme.md

 # Evaluation example

 The notebook contains an example of a network evaluation code.
-Not all plots are displayed due to size restrictions.
+Due to size restrictions, not all plots are displayed.